TotalUmbrella/totalumbrel.la/items/staticsite.md

 ---
 title: "A Next.js Static Site Generator"
-date: "2024-11-25"
+date: "2025-04-19"
 tags: ["project"]
 ---

-<span class="first">T</span>his post its own parent site, a statically generated portfolio built using Next.js
+<span class="first">T</span>his post its own parent site, a statically generated portfolio built using Next.js.
+All of the posts written before this date were actually written in retrospect, and dated for when the projects were created.

-You can find a publically available github repo, including the raw markdown blog files on [my github]()
+You can find a publically available github repo, including the raw markdown blog files on [my github](https://github.com/TotalUmbrella/totalumbrel.la)

+So how does this site actually work?